'A legacy of trauma': U. museum hosting event to honor victims of Native boarding school system

 Ned, likewise, said events like Saturday's commemoration serve as a step forward in trying to process the continuing impact of the boarding school system.

 "History impacts today.
-And so to have this acknowledgement or commemoration of a day for truth and reconciliation, that's incredible," she said in an interview with KSL.com.
+And so to have this acknowledgment, or commemoration, of a day for truth and reconciliation, that's incredible," she told KSL.com.
 "I don't think we move past the impact, but I think we can move toward an understanding of a history that is often left out of a dominant society conversation."

 According to the museum, hundreds of thousands of Native American children from 1869 to the 1960s were taken from their homes and placed in boarding schools run by the federal government and other entities.
 "These institutions aimed to dismantle Native cultures and communities by assimilation, stripping students of traditional clothing, hair and other cultural symbols and practices.
 Students at the schools were often subjected to physical, sexual, cultural and spiritual abuse," according to the museum.